Letter 1051: Gregory to all monks established on the island of Monte Cristo [a small island off the Tuscan coast with a monastic...

 monasticism

-Gregory to all monks established on the island of Monte Cristo [a small island off the Tuscan coast with a monastic community].
+Gregory, to all the monks established on the island of the Mount of Christ.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.